-The information below specifies the required procedures and form to be used by parents residing in Arlington County to notify the Superintendent of their intention to provide home instruction for their children in lieu of school attendance.
+Parents/guardians who wish to homeschool their child and who reside in Arlington County, are required to notify the superintendent of their intention to provide home instruction for their children in lieu of school attendance.

 Please use the links to the left to explore the requirements and notification procedures which you must follow in order to be in compliance with state and federal law.

 - APS Policy on Home Instruction (J-5.3.2)

 - AP Updates from Schools Impacted by Coronavirus

 - College Readiness:To help students keep their college readiness skills sharp when many schools are closed, the College Board and Khan Academy will continue to provide free resources online, including full-length practice tests and personalized learning tools at khanacademy.org/sat.